nixpulvis/nixpulvis.github.io/_ramblings/2018-10-20-building-a-shell-part-3.md

 ### Program Arguments

 Like any other UNIX program, `oursh` can take CLI flags and arguments.

+TODO: More of an overview of CLI opt terminology.

 We are using [`docopt`][docopt] for parsing a standardized help string into an `ArgvMap` we can use in `oursh`.

+#### Docopt

+TODO: Quick overview of docopt.

 Here is the current `docopt` usage string: